Impact of Privacy Laws on Clinical Research

 The European Union’s General Data Protection Regulation (GDPR) took effect on May 25, 2018.
 The regulation governs the processing of personal data of individuals located in any member state of the European Economic Area (EEA) or personal data processed in the context of an entity’s establishment located in an EEA member state.
 Following “Brexit,” the United Kingdom has enacted national legislation, commonly referred to as the UK GDPR, that is substantially similar to GDPR.
 Under both GDPR and UK GDPR, personal data are defined broadly as “any information relating to an identified or identifiable natural person (“data subject”); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
 The GDPR had an immediate impact on clinical research generally and multi-regional clinical trials specifically.

 In addition to the GDPR, recent years have seen a growing number of sector-specific and omnibus state privacy laws in the U.S., such as the CCPA/CPRA and recently-passed data privacy legislation in Colorado, Utah and Virginia, as well as Florida’s Protecting DNA Privacy Act.
-Also of note, China enacted an omnibus data privacy law known as the Personal Information Protection Law (“PIPL”), which took effect in 2021, and Brazil’s General Data Protection Law (“LGPD”) became subject to enforcement in 2021.
+Also of note, China enacted an omnibus data privacy law known as the Personal Information Protection Law (“PIPL”), which took effect in 2021, Brazil’s General Data Protection Law (“LGPD”) became subject to enforcement in 2021, and India’s Digital Personal Data Protection Act (“DPDP Act”) was enacted in 2023.
 The MRCT Center continues to monitor the development of these laws and suggests strategies to help the research community comply with such laws, including through advocacy with relevant public authorities and industry stakeholders.

 Contact Information: email@example.com